Jet Ski Peterborough Kawarthas On A Self-Guided PWC Tour…

 Peterborough Kawarthas – Otonabee River & Rice Lake

-“Kawartha” means “bright waters and happy lands”…exactly what every Sea Doo rider needs for memorable jest ski fun.
-To really do the Peterborough Kawarthas region justice by personal watercraft or recreational boat, you’d need four to five days, but that’s okay by me because it just means I’ll have to go back again for more real soon.
+“Kawartha” means “bright waters and happy lands”.
+Without a doubt, this is exactly what every Sea Doo rider needs for memorable jet ski fun.
+But to really do the Peterborough Kawarthas region justice by personal watercraft or recreational boat, you’d need four to five days.
+And that’s okay by me.
+Because it just means I’ll have to go back again for more real soon!

 Peterborough Kawarthas Day One Services